Southern Political Science Association 2026 Annual Conference

 I recently conducted an artefactual survey experiment on a nationwide panel of U.S. adults, in which public-health information regarding COVID-19 was transmitted via alternative issue frames and different government messengers.
 The analysis suggests the use of the pro-health frame generally had a positive effect -- in tandem with a presidential messenger -- on respondents’ preference to avoid unnecessary social activity.
 Conversely, the use of a pro-economic frame had a negative effect on the preference of respondents for social-distancing.
 Effective public messaging during emergencies may be shaped by the type of messenger.
 But clearly, the message matters.
 As climate change challenges the sustainability of existing water supplies, many cities must transition toward more sustainable water management practices to meet demand.
 However, scholarly knowledge of the factors that drive such transitions is lacking, in part due to the dearth of comparative analyses in the existing transitions literature.

-AuthorI work as an Assistant Professor at the O'Neill School of Public and Environmental Affairs at Indiana University Bloomington.
-There, I direct the MGMT Lab.
+AuthorI work as an Associate Professor at the O'Neill School of Public and Environmental Affairs at Indiana University Bloomington.
+There, I co-direct the MGMT Lab.
 Archives

 Categories |